Life Insurance Needs Analysis

 As shown in the above screenshot, you can also click See Details, which will give you a year-by-year breakdown of the analysis where you can also make further adjustments.

-The details table breaks down the Income Replacement needs, the insurance required to pay off Debt and Expenses, the Available Resources and the Extra Life Insurance Required each year.
-You can see the changing insurance needs over time with adjustments for inflation.
+The details table breaks down the Income Replacement needs, the life insurance required to pay off Debt and Expenses, the Available Resources and the Extra Life Insurance Required each year.
+You can see the changing life insurance needs over time with adjustments for inflation.

 You can edit any blue values on this page by clicking them and then applying the change to a single year or to a period of time.
 For instance, Jane may be comfortable with 70% of John's income for the first 5 years and then 50% for the following 10 years once they've settled into their new circumstances.
-This adjustment would impact the required insurance for Income Replacement.
+This adjustment would impact the required life insurance for Income Replacement.